franciscoeymardneto/Node_API_Without_FW/Readme.md

 - Web API

-  - [ ] it should have an endpoint for storing cars' data
+  - [x] it should have an endpoint for storing cars' data
-  - [ ] it should have an endpoint for retrieving cars' data
+  - [x] it should have an endpoint for retrieving cars' data
   - [ ] it should have an endpoint for updating cars' data
-  - [ ] it should have an endpoint for deleting cars' data
+  - [ ] it should have an endpoint for deleting cars' data -
-  - [ ] it should test when the application throws an error

 - Testing

   - Unit

-    - [ ] it should test all files on the routes layer
+    - [x] it should test all files on the routes layer
+    - [x] it should test all files on the service layer
     - [ ] it should test all files on the repositories layer
     - [ ] it should test all files on the factories layer
+    - [ ] it should test when the application throws an error
     - Plus
       - [ ] it should reach 100% code coverage

   - Integration / E2E

-    - [ ] it should test the endpoint for storing cars' data
+    - [x] it should test the endpoint for storing cars' data
-    - [ ] it should test the endpoint for retrieving cars' data
+    - [x] it should test the endpoint for retrieving cars' data
     - [ ] it should test the endpoint for updating cars' data
     - [ ] it should test the endpoint for deleting cars' data
     - [ ] it should test when the application throws an error